bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 with a key-value pair: _run-1, _run-2, _run-3 etc. (only integers are allowed as run labels).
 When there is only one scan of a given type the run key MAY be omitted.
-An example of this would be two consecutive scans performed within the same session, e.g. two short FDG scans right after each other.
+An example of this would be two consecutive scans performed within the same session, for example two short FDG scans right after each other.
 It is our assumption that the run-<label> is used in PET for the cases where the subject does not leave the scanner.
 Otherwise, we refer to the ses-<label> definition.